Facts first: a Kick is more powerful than a Punch.

-Facts first: a kick is more powerful than a punch.
 Period: everybody knows it.
-But differently from throwing a punch – where your legs are responsible for keeping your body moving and upright – when you kick you must be aware that you are also giving up your stability, even if it’s just for a fraction of a second.
-We know that this is to the advantage of a more extended range together with a more destructive power – this is why people ultimately kick – but if you don’t know how to kick properly, or you kick just because you think you are doing it correctly, you might compromise your stability and give your opponent a chance to use this attack of yours against you.
+But differently from throwing a punch – where your legs are responsible for keeping your body moving and upright – when you kick you must be also aware that you are giving up a bit of your stability, even if it’s just for a fraction of a second.
+We know that this goes to the advantage of a more extended range, together with a more destructive power (this is why people ultimately kick) but if you don’t know how to throw a kick correctly, or you kick just because you think you are doing it properly, you might compromise your stability and give your opponent a chance to use this attack of yours against you.

-Learning how to kick is a must a for a Martial Practitioner, and technique must be refined alongside with a tough physical training.
-Mastering traditional stances also helps in stability, no matter the type of kick you are throwing.
+Learning how to throw a kick correctly is a must a for a Martial Practitioner: any technique must be refined alongside with a tough physical training.
+Mastering traditional stances and working on explosive leg power also helps in stability, no matter what type of kick you are throwing.